andngdtudk/andngdtudk.github.io/blog-posts/Ctrl.md

 *Copenhagen*, 31st October 2025

 In our previous post, we established the mathematical foundations for understanding how systems evolve over time.
 We explored state spaces, dynamic equations, stability analysis, and the geometric intuition behind system behavior.
 But understanding how a system behaves naturally is only half the story.
-The real power comes when we can **control** that behavior — when we can design inputs that guide the system toward desired outcomes despite uncertainty, disturbances, and complex dynamics.
+The real power comes when we can **control** that behavior, when we can design inputs that guide the system toward desired outcomes despite uncertainty, disturbances, and complex dynamics.

 Control theory is the mathematical discipline that addresses this challenge.
 It provides rigorous frameworks for designing control laws that achieve objectives like stability, optimality, robustness, and adaptability.
 For AI and mobility systems, these frameworks are essential.
 An autonomous vehicle must control its trajectory through traffic.
 A multi-agent system must coordinate individual behaviors to achieve collective goals.
 A reinforcement learning algorithm must control its policy updates to maximize long-term rewards.